 friends were correct about the concessions.
 It was $11 for a pint of beer, and

-some of the food was top dollar prices too.
+some of the food was top-dollar prices, too.
 I had made a wise move.
 The silly

 when Yankees asked for my feedback.

-The game itself turned out to be one sided, not that I was bothered.
+The game itself turned out to be one-sided, not that I was bothered.
 I loved the game.
-I’d got a basic grasp of it, while fully appreciating it must have had many nuances that weren’t immediately obvious.
+I’d got a basic grasp of it, while fully appreciating that it must have had many nuances that weren’t immediately obvious.
 It was a continuous gripe of mine; sports fans who slate other sports without trying to give them a fair chance.
-Baseball was so similar to T20 cricket in my book.
-My biggest fear was that I’d get totally hooked and get involved with the many statistics just like my first love.

-The game itself turned out to be one sided, not that I was bothered.
+The game itself turned out to be one-sided, not that I was bothered.
 I loved the game.
-I’d got a basic grasp of it, while fully appreciating it must have had many nuances that weren’t immediately obvious.
+I’d got a basic grasp of it, while fully appreciating that it must have had many nuances that weren’t immediately obvious.
 It was a continuous gripe of mine; sports fans who slate other sports without trying to give them a fair chance.
-Baseball was so similar to T20 cricket in my book.
-My biggest fear was that I’d get totally hooked and get involved with the many statistics just like my first love.

 Like